EgbieAndersonUku1/price_alerter_app/readme.md

 7) Key: key < random string>

 ## Entering your details in the Mailgun_constant.py file
 #

-The 'URL', 'API_KEY' and 'FROM' constants are part of Mailgun API which allows the the user to send emails using the MailGun class method.
+Open the Mailgun_constant file.
+Inside there are three constants.
+These are 'URL', 'API_KEY' and 'FROM'

-**Enter your details into the following mailgun_constant.py file**
+**Enter your details into the following mailgun_constant.py file constants **

 1) Enter your 'API BASE URL' in the URL constant below makes sure to end the URL with a slash '/messages or it will not work
 2) Enter your 'Key' in the API_KEY constant below
 3) Enter your 'Default SMTP Login' in FROM constant below
 4) Hit save and then you good to go

 # Running Price-alerter on your computer
 #

-2) Open a terminal create a folder and call it whatever you want
+1) Open a terminal create a folder and call it whatever you want
 2) Inside that folder we are going to create a virtual environment
 2) Type **virtualenv --python=python3.6 venv** and hit enter.
 This will create your virtuale environment
 2) To activate the virtual environment on Linux enter the command **source venv/bin/activate**